ReFT: Reasoning with Reinforced Fine-Tuning: Experiments

 \paragraph{Ablation Study} We perform the ablation study using CodeLLAMA on GSM8K P-CoT (Table \ref{tab:ablation}).
-Without the partial reward, ReFT obtains a lower accuracy $70.9$ but it is still much better than SFT.
+Without the partial reward, ReFT obtains a lower accuracy $74.4$ but it is still much better than SFT.
 As mentioned in \S\ref{sec:reft}, such a partial reward can help reduce the effect of sparse reward~\cite{trott2019keeping} during training.
 In addition, the policy distribution will easily collapse to produce unexpected results (i.e., $0$ accuracy) if we set the KL coefficient $\beta$ to $0$.
 It is certainly critical to impose constraints on the space that the policy explores~\cite{ouyang2022training}.
 The initial warm-up step essentially makes such constraints and allows the policy to further explore within the range that is governed by $\beta$.
-Finally, we also experiment with a value model that has no parameter shared with the policy model~\cite{andrychowicz2021matters,cobbe2021phasic}.
-The individual value model initializes the parameter the same as the policy model.
-We found that such a setting allows the model to converge faster and eventually reach equivalent performance but sacrifices two times of original computation overhead as we have to perform the forward pass twice for each batch.
+We also experiment with a separate value model~\cite{andrychowicz2021matters,cobbe2021phasic}, where the torso parameters are initialized the same as the policy model.
+We found that such a setting allows the policy to converge faster in early RL training, but eventually reaches an on par performance.
+Compared to the original setting of a shared value model, it is, however, twice the computation overhead due to one extra forward-pass, as well as twice the memory cost due to the storage of the separate value net.
+Finally, in Appendix~\ref{sec:case_study} we give a case study to show how the generated P-CoT evolve for SFT and ReFT.